RaidoLehtla/movielist/README.md

 # 🎬 MovieList

 A Spring Boot + HSQLDB application for managing movies and user watch states.
 Users can browse movies, add new ones, update details, delete them, and track their personal status (**WATCHED / TO_WATCH** with rating and comments).

+This project was created as part of the **IT Crafters training program**.
-This project demonstrates a clean **Controller → Service → Repository** layering, externalized SQL scripts ( `schema.sql`, `data.sql`), and IntelliJ-friendly setup.
+It demonstrates a clean **Controller → Service → Repository** layering, externalized SQL scripts (`schema.sql`, `data.sql`), and IntelliJ-friendly setup.

 👉 Repo: [https://github.com/raidolehtla/movielist](https://github.com/raidolehtla/movielist)

 ---